tbrowder/Calendar/README.md

 HOLIDAY API
 -----------

-An optional feature to be added is a list of standard holidays, or user-selected ones, provided either the user's input file or sslected automatically by country.
+An optional feature to be added is a list of standard holidays, or user-selected ones, provided either the user's input file or selected automatically by country.

 AUTHOR
 ======